TalentLayer-Labs/starter-kit/README.md

 - Fork the code
 - Clone your new repository

+- Copy .env.example file into a new .env file
 - `cp .env.example .env`

+- If you are using nvm, run:
+- `nvm use`
+- Else, use the recommended node version: `18^`

+-Install the dependencies
 - `npm install`

+-Run local server for development
 - `npm run dev`

 ## 🛠️ TalentLayer